jacksund/simmate/tutorials/02_ Run_a_workflow.md

 So where is the database stored?
 After running `simmate database reset`, you'll find it in a file named `~/.simmate/database.sqlite3`.
 However, finding this may be tricky for beginners *(note, if you struggle here, you can simply move on to the next section. don't worry.)*.
 Here are some tips to help you:
 1. remember from tutorial 1 that `~` is short for our home directory -- typically something like `/home/jacksund/` or `C:\Users\jacksund`.
 2. the period in `.simmate` means that the simmate folder is hidden.
 It won't show up in your file viewer unless you have "show hidden files" turned on in your File Explorer (on Windows, check "Hidden Items" under the "View" tab).
-3. we want to get in the habbit of viewing file extensions, so make sure you also have "show file name extensions" enabled.
+3. we want to get in the habit of viewing file extensions, so make sure you also have "show file name extensions" enabled.
 Then you'll see a file named `database.sqlite3` instead of just `database`.

 You won't be able to double-click this file.
 Just like how you need Excel to open and read Excel (.xlsx) files, we need a separate program to read database (.sqlite3) files.
 We'll use Simmate to do this later on.